harker-c/opsmaru-docs/src/content/docs/infrastructure/aws/ssh-keys.md

 ## Public key content

-You can get the public key content from your terminal by running
+You can get the public key contents from your terminal by running

 ```bash
 cat ~/.ssh/id_rsa.pub